yddesai/Distributed-Memory-Allocator/README.md

 ```

 ### Commands and Usage
-After running the client code, enter the memory capacity on the that particular client or node.
+- After running the client code, enter the memory capacity on the that particular client or node.
+- Enter the folder path containing the JSON file, in current project structure, the json is present in Distributed_Memory_Allocator folder

 Client Commands
 - distribute: Upload a JSON file for distribution to connected nodes.
 - metrics: Display current system metrics, including storage usage and connection status.